Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 export function composeMenu(ds: DesignSystem, options?: ComposeOptions<AdaptiveMenu>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeMenuItem" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeMenuItem" is marked as @public, but its signature references "MenuItemStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeMenuItem(ds: DesignSystem, options?: ComposeOptions<AdaptiveMenuItem, MenuItemStatics>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeNumberField" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeNumberField" is marked as @public, but its signature references "NumberFieldStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeNumberField(ds: DesignSystem, options?: ComposeOptions<FASTNumberField, NumberFieldStatics>): FASTElementDefinition;